- What Is The Average Life Expectancy In Canada?

 - Education: Income can be directly related to how individuals are educated.
 Education can sensitize people more to health information, help them adopt healthier behaviours, and, ultimately, give them longer life spans.

-- Social Determinants of Health: Socioeconomic status is a social determinant of health; that is, one which has a significant impact on health. wealthier people might live in safer neighbourhoods, have better houses and suffer less stress recovering from financial hardship, all factors that can lead to a longer life.
+- Social Determinants of Health: Socioeconomic status is a social determinant of health; that is, one which has a significant impact on health.
+Wealthier people might live in safer neighbourhoods, have better houses and suffer less stress recovering from financial hardship, all factors that can lead to a longer life.

 - Preventive Care: Persons who are more affluent may be more likely to engage in preventive care, such as routine doctor visits, vaccinations, and cancer screenings.
 Such measures can catch health issues early and improve outcomes.